dalyIsaac/Whim/docs/docs/customize/logging.md

 > [!NOTE]
 > Logging can be changed during runtime to be more restrictive, but cannot be made more permissive than the initial configuration.

+## Logs Location

+Logs will be located in the `.whim/logs` directory, with respect to actual location of the `.whim` directory.